dumbbanana/Industrial-automation/PLC/mitshubishi/mitsubishi.md

-# MITSHUBISHI Programmable Logic Controller
+# MITSUBISHI Programmable Logic Controller

-We are starting with a PLC controller from Mitshubishi.
+We are starting with a PLC controller from Mitsubishi.

 - Mitsubishi offer 2 types of plc controllers mainly,
     - Q series (rack type)
     - fx series (modular type)

-The software offered by Mitshubishi to program their products called GX works
+The software offered by Mitsubishi to program their products called GX works
 - GX work 2 for Q series and older models
 - GX work 3 for FX series